Museum of Fine Arts, Boston: Japanese art

 The collection of Japanese art at the Museum of Fine Arts is the largest in the world outside of Japan.
 Anne Nishimura Morse, the William and Helen Pounds Senior Curator of Japanese Art, oversees 100,000 total items that include 4,000 Japanese paintings, 5,000 ceramic pieces, and over 30,000 ukiyo-e prints.

 The base of this collection was assembled in the late 19th century through the efforts of four men, Ernest Fenollosa, Kakuzo Okakura, William Sturgis Bigelow, and Edward Sylvester Morse, each of whom had spent time in Japan and admired Japanese art.
 Their combined donations account for up to 75 percent of the current collection.
 In 1890, the Museum of Fine Arts became the first museum in the United States to establish a collection and appoint a curator specifically for Japanese art.

-Another notable part of this collection is a number of Buddhist statues.
+Another part of this collection is a number of Buddhist statues.
 In the later Meiji era of Japan, around the turn of the 20th century, government policy deemphasizing Buddhism in favor of Shintoism and financial pressures on temples resulted in a number of Buddhist statues being sold to private collectors.
 Some of these statutes came into the collection of the Museum of Fine Arts.
 Today, these statues are the subject of preservation and restoration efforts, which have been at times viewable by the public in special exhibits.
 In recent years, the museum has also collected a number of works by contemporary Japanese artists.
 In 2011, they acquired Zetsu no. 8 (絶), the largest work in ceramicist Jun Nishida's Zetsu (絶) series.

 Also important for this collection is the exhibition of its items in Japan.
 From 1999 to 2018, regular exchange of items was conducted between the Museum of Fine Arts and its sister museum, the now-closed Nagoya/Boston Museum of Fine Arts.
 In 2012, the traveling exhibition Japanese Masterpieces from the Museum of Fine Arts, Boston visited the Japanese cities of Tokyo, Nagoya, Osaka and Fukuoka, and was well received.

+In 2023 the museum held an exhibition entitled "Hokusai: Inspiration and Influence" celebrating the origins, works, and cultural impact of Japanese artist Hokusai.

+Restitution claims

+In April 2024, the museum donated several 14th-century Buddhist Śarīra relics that were in its collection since 1939 to the Jogye Order as part of an agreement to repatriate artifacts taken from Korea during the Japanese Occupation.
+The relics will be transferred to the Heoam Temple in Yangju, South Korea, where they are believed to have originated.

+In November 2025, the museum returned two of its Benin Bronzes to Nigeria.